 So what could go wrong when building up a new replica?
 Of course if pg_basebackup reports success then not too much actually, it is very unlikely that something is wrong.
 But a couple of things still bug me… but I might be a little paranoid 🙂 Just read on too see what I mean.

-First the hard disks – in theory disk errors should be already a thing of the past and enterprise-grade disk systems should definitely have some built-in error detection… but the thing is that nowadays everything is so abstracted and virtualized, that you actually hardly know what’s down there.
+First the hard disks: in theory, disk errors should be already a thing of the past.
+Enterprise-grade disk systems should definitely have some built-in error detection.
+The thing is, nowadays everything is so abstracted and virtualized.
+You actually hardly know what’s down there.
 Maybe it’s some network storage?
-It for sure then requires some drivers on Operating System side and also on the hardware side… and as we all know every software sadly has bugs – Google says industry average is about 15 – 50 errors per 1000 lines of delivered code.
-So one cannot 100% exclude the chance of silent data corruption on writing datafiles, especially when usually there will be some new hardware for replicas, that hasn’t proved itself yet.
+It for sure requires some drivers on the Operating System side, and also on the hardware side.
+As we all know, every software sadly has bugs.
+Google says the industry average is about 15 – 50 errors per 1000 lines of delivered code.
+So one cannot 100% exclude the chance of silent data corruption on writing datafiles.
+That’s especially true because there will typically be some new untested hardware for replicas.

-Luckily Postgres already has some remedy against such cases – the “data-checksums” flag, but this needs to be set up when initializing the cluster and also has a small performance impact, so it’s not always used.
+Luckily, Postgres already has some remedy against such cases.
+The “data-checksums” flag is there for this purpose.
+However, it needs to be set up when initializing the cluster, and also has a small performance impact.
+So it’s not always used.

 What else?
-Postgres allows building up replicas on different platforms (for example master on Ubuntu, replica on CentOS – which of course is a great feature in itself) plus also the fact that minor versions can differ – e.g. master on 9.6.2, replica by some accident on 9.6.0.
-Also just the replication code itself can fail; I can remember at least one occasion some years ago when committed rows where marked uncommitted on replicas.
-This is very rare of course but could for sure technically happen again.
+Postgres allows building up replicas on different platforms.
+For example, a master on Ubuntu, or a replica on CentOS – which of course is a great feature in itself.
+Plus, there is also the fact that minor versions can differ, e.g. master on 9.6.2, replica by some accident on 9.6.0.
+Even the replication code itself can fail; I can remember at least one occasion some years ago when committed rows where marked uncommitted on replicas.
+This is very rare, but could technically happen again.

-In short – there are some “if”-s and the question is “What can be done there?”
-As said currently, sadly there’s no tool from the Postgres project (I’m not sure that there should even be one or if it can even be done) to do full verification so the only 100% reliable option is to do a SQL dump/restore… but this of course could take hours and hours for 1TB+ databases and is not really an option if you need to switch over the master in a hush-hush manner.
+In short, there are some “if”-s.
+The question is “What can be done here?”
+As I said, sadly there’s currently no tool from the Postgres project (I’m not sure that there should even be one or if it can even be done) to do full verification.
+The only 100% reliable option is to do a SQL dump/restore.
+That could take hours and hours for 1TB+ databases.
+It’s not really an option if you need to switch over the master in a hush-hush manner.

-So a good compromise there to have even a slightly better feeling before making the switchover, is to just dump the database!
+So a good compromise, in order to have a better feeling before making the switchover, is to just dump the database!
 This will at least verify that there’s no silent data corruption.
-But of course also this could take hours, depending on your DB-size/hardware.
+However, it could take hours, depending on your DB-size/hardware.
 There are some tricks to make it faster though – coming right up.